Criteria for inclusion

 I rely on a combination of sources to keep up with new typefaces releases:

-I also periodically check for omissions with other type news outlets: Typecache, the Identifont blog, Proof&Co.’s Weekly Ledger, etc.
+I also check for omissions with other type news outlets: Typecache, the Identifont blog, Proof&Co.’s Weekly Ledger, etc.

 To obtain the basic facts about a typeface, I start by looking at the information provided by the foundry or designer: